rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 and one of Rust’s major advantages is how safe and easy it is to use references.
 We don’t need to know a lot of those details to finish our program right now, though; Chapter XX will cover references in more detail.
-For now, all we need to know is that like `let` bindings, references are immutable by default.
+For now, all we need to know is that like variables, references are immutable by default.
 Hence, we need to write `&mut guess`, rather than `&guess`, to make it mutable.